viking-sudo-rm/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-<p>I am an incoming research resident on the <a href="https://allennlp.org/">AllenNLP</a> team at <a href="https://allenai.org/">AI2</a>.
+<p>I work on the <a href="https://allennlp.org/">AllenNLP</a> team at <a href="https://allenai.org/">AI2</a>.
 I recently graduated from Yale, where my <a href="/publication/sequential-neural-networks-as-automata/">thesis</a> was advised by <a href="https://bobfrank1.github.io/">Bob Frank</a> and <a href="https://cpsc.yale.edu/people/dana-angluin">Dana Angluin</a>.
 </p>

 <p>My research interests lie at the intersection of language and computation.
 In particular, my recent work has developed theory to understand NLP deep learning models.
-I am also interested in the practical potential of NLP for medical discoveries, studying language change, and many other applications.</p>
+I am interested in how AI systems represent the structure and meaning of language, and how we can improve current representations to enable deeper language understanding.</p>